Developer(s) – Cyanide Studios

 The gameplay, in my opinion, is even less enjoyable.
 Aside from the few half-decent stealth mechanics of being able to put out fires to better hide from enemies, using sand as a projectile, and the few magic abilities at the player’s disposal, I found the main problem with it was how many times I found myself resetting the game in order to pass certain areas undiscovered.
 Since there’s also a very intermittent auto-save mechanic, it made playing through even more unnecessarily complicated.

 The control scheme of Styx: Master of Shadows is extremely reminiscent of that of Blood Omen 2.
 Movement is somewhat stiff, and it can be gratuitously hard to perform certain commands, such as climbing and strafing.
 In particular, the carpet on which Styx must land in order to soften the sound of his fall towards the beginning of the game is very clumsily placed.
 I assume that it was done that way to add to the challenge, but even if the landing is softened, it’s too easy for the guard to spot the player afterward; thus, compelling the player to once again reload the game an undetermined amount of times.

 Lifespan – 7/10

 For a 3D platformer, the length at which this game lasts is passable, coming in at roughly 16 hours, which will provide a fairly long experience for those willing to look past the qualms I have with it.
-It doesn’t have the open world factor, which has made many classic 3D platformers last for exceptional amounts of time, but for a linear game, that is fairly impressive.
-The concern after that would be whether or not if the player can spend as less time having to reset the game as possible in order to not add to the game’s lifespan for the wrong reason.
+It doesn’t have the open-world factor, which has made many classic 3D platformers last for exceptional amounts of time, but for a linear game, that is fairly impressive.
+The concern after that would be whether or not if the player can spend as little time having to reset the game as possible in order to not add to the game’s lifespan for the wrong reason.

 Storyline – 6/10